-You are not eligible for this deduction if you did not complete the "other income" line 20B on Indiana Schedule A: Section 1.
+You are not eligible for this deduction if you did not complete the "other income" line on Schedule 1 of your federal Form 1040/1040-SR.

-Generally, Indiana does not allow you to claim itemized deductions from federal Schedule A. However, if you reported recovered itemized deductions as "other income" on line 8 of your federal Schedule 1, use the portion of that amount also reported on Indiana Schedule A, Section 1, line 20B as a deduction on this line.
+Generally, Indiana does not allow you to claim itemized deductions from federal Schedule A. However, if you reported recovered itemized deductions as "other income" on line 8 of your federal Schedule 1, enter that amount on this line.
+A recovery is a return of an amount you deducted in an earlier year.
+The most common recoveries are refunds (see Indiana's Schedule 2, line 3), reimbursements and rebates of deductions previously itemized on federal Schedule A.

-Enter code 616 on Schedule C under line 11 if claiming this deduction.
+Enter code 616 on Schedule 2 under line 11 if claiming this deduction.